tomcx/tame4/README.md

 - Automatic structure padding for exchanging data with TwinCAT 2 and ARM-based devices (i.e. CX90xx) or with TwinCAT 3.

-- Export and import functions for symbols and data types to files.
-Intendet for the use with TASKER (Android).
+- Export/import functions for symbols and data types to/from files.
+Intented for the use with TASKER (Android).

 Requirements